pschwede/AnchorBot/README.md

 It's supposed to be customizable, transparent and trustable (therefore open source).

 So, this is what I came up with so far.
+Please contact me on github to tell me what you think about it.

 Related Projects
 ----------------